paperMountainn/Website-MobileApp/README.md

 Website for Mobile Application.
-Might be a potential boilerplate code.
+Can be boilerplate code if I developed mobile app and wish to publish it.